kirillgarbar/graph-bench/README.md

 ### 3. Benchmarking

-Benchmarking workflow can be started by pushing a commit with conifgs.
+Benchmarking workflow can be started by pushing a commit with conifgs or manually restarted in actions menu.
 Results are uploaded to github in action's summary as an artifact.

 ## License